Stephen Bishop (singer)

-Earl Stephen Bishop (born November 14, 1951) is an American singer-songwriter, actor, and guitarist.
+Earl Stephen Bishop (born November 14, 1951) is an American retired singer-songwriter, guitarist, and actor.
 His biggest hits include "On and On", "It Might Be You", and "Save It for a Rainy Day".
-He has also written many different songs for other artists, such as Barbra Streisand, Phil Collins and Art Garfunkel.
-He contributed musically and appeared in many motion pictures including National Lampoon's Animal House.
+He has also written songs for many other artists, such as Barbra Streisand, Phil Collins, and Art Garfunkel.
+He has contributed music and acted in films including National Lampoon's Animal House.

-Early life, family, and education
+Personal life

 Earl Stephen Bishop was born and raised in San Diego, California.
+He attended Will C. Crawford High School.
 Originally a clarinetist, he persuaded his brother to buy him a guitar after seeing the Beatles perform on The Ed Sullivan Show.
-He attended Will C. Crawford High School in San Diego.

-Personal life

-Bishop is married to Liz Kamlet who is also his manager.
-In August 2025 he released his final album, THIMK.
-He explained his reason for this was to spend more time with his child, who his wife had last year.
+Bishop is married to Liz Kamlet, who is also his manager.
+In August 2025, he announced his retirement following the release of his final album, THIMK, explaining his desire to spend more time with his child.